crwgrant/StopTime/README.md

 ## Why is it basic?
 * Simple start/stop fucntionality
 * Nothing else in it
-  * I'm a new programmer so I don't know how to put harmful stuff in it.
+  * I'm a new programmer so I don't know how to put harmful stuff in it
 * And it's free.
-Because I wouldn't pay for it either.
+Because I wouldn't pay for it either

 ## Here's what it looks like
 * StopWatch Tab